Frequently Asked Questions (FAQ)

-- Students who have completed formal English studies and tested into college level English
+- Students who completed formal English studies and tested into college level English.

-- Students who graduated with an English instruction only high school in other countries if they score at the college English level in the SAT or ACT
+- Students who graduated with an English instruction only high school at other countries if they score at the college English level in the SAT or ACT.

-- It may be waived if the student has a master’s degree from an American university.
+May be waived if the student has an associates, bachelors, or master’s degree from an American university.